 The “Has engaged in course” filter of the LearnDash module can show you all the users who have ever started a course, regardless of whether they have completed it or not.
 There is also a “Has not engaged in course” filter that can show you the users that have never started a particular course.

 Please note that this filter works based on user activity on the course, and not access to the course.
 Therefore, users who have access to the particular course, but have not started it, will not be shown in the results of this filter.

 If you want to find the list of users that currently have a particular course in progress, you can just use the combination of “Has engaged in course” and “Has not completed course” filters.

-Course started and course completed dates
+The course started and the course completed dates

 Once enabled, for each course there will be a “Course started” and “Course completed” date columns available in the table.
-The course completed date will be empty for the students who still haven’t completed the course.
+The course completion date will be empty for the students who still haven’t completed the course.
 Both of these fields are sortable and filterable, so you can easily explore your course activity for any period.